tunlusoy/Data-Science-Books/README.md

 - [A Programmer's Guide to Data Mining: The Ancient Art of the Numerati](http://guidetodatamining.com/) This guide follows a learn-by-doing approach.
 Instead of passively reading the book, I encourage you to work through the exercises and experiment with the Python code I provide.
 I hope you will be actively involved in trying out and programming data mining techniques.
 The textbook is laid out as a series of small steps that build on each other until, by the time you complete the book, you have laid the foundation for understanding data mining techniques.

+- [Forecasting: Principles and Practices -2nd Edition](https://otexts.com/fpp2/): This textbook is intended to provide a comprehensive introduction to forecasting methods using R and to present enough information about each method for readers to be able to use them sensibly.
+We don’t attempt to give a thorough discussion of the theoretical details behind each method, although the references at the end of each chapter will fill in many of those details.

 ## Top 10 Essential Books for the Data Enthusiast
 1. Data Science